by Victor Sesma

 El Cabo has traditionally been a territory for naturist swimmers.
 During peak time in summer is not that common to find them on the main coves.

-If you want to get naked at El Cabo during summer you can just walk to the places next to the most crowdy coves areas where other tanners will also lay with no fabrics on the rocks.
+If you want to get naked at El Cabo during summer you can just walk to the places next to the most crowded coves areas where other tanners will also lay with no fabrics on the rocks.

 As you can see, there are different coves and places to go for swimming.
 You can just go swimming anywhere in El Cabo de San Juan if you are good at easy rock climbing.